khakhalin/notes/keywords/sql.md

 ## Delete stuff

-* Delete a row: `DELETE FROM table WHERE condition;`.
-As usual, without WHERE would delete everything.
+* `DELETE FROM table WHERE condition;` - delete a row.
+As usual, without `WHERE` it would delete everything.
-* Delete (drop) a whole table: `DROP TABLE table1;`.
+* `DROP TABLE table1;` - delete (aka `drop`) an entire table.
 Simple and brutal.
+* `drop database NAME cascade;` - drop an entire database with all tables in it

-Apparently it's possible not to grant users permissions to delete rows and drop tables (something like `REVOKE DELETE ON table TO username;` for this particular user), and it is possible to create server-wide triggers and auto-rollback on dropping; and in some editions.
+Apparently it's possible and common not to grant users permissions to delete rows and drop tables (something like `REVOKE DELETE ON table TO username;` for this particular user), and it is possible to create server-wide triggers and auto-rollback on dropping.
 There may also be a way to protect tables using a schema, but I'm not sure about that.
 * `BACKUP DATABASE dbname` also exists.

 # Window Functions